Home adaptations

 Contractors and other personnel will need to visit you, so it is important that you allow these workers into your home.
 ALWAYS ask to see the caller’s identification before allowing them into your home.

-If you are a tenant, it is important to note that consent from your landlord must be in place before any works can begin.
+If you are a privately rented tenant, it is important to note that consent from your landlord must be in place before any works can be recommended or can start.
+You will be asked to provide your landlord information so we can write to them to seek their consent or otherwise to the recommended adaptation(s).
 If any work is carried out privately in your property without consent from your landlord, you may be asked to return the property to how it was when you accepted it.

 • agree to meet the costs that you have been informed of (if applicable)

-• comply with the conditions of grant (which are explained in the grant application form)
+• comply with the conditions of grant (which are explained in the grant application form and letter of award)

 • agree to arrange and meet the costs of any required servicing and insurance cover (if applicable)

-• supervise the completion of the works and raise any concerns or issues with care and repair or the quantity surveyor
+• supervise the completion of the works and raise any concerns or issues initially with your contractor, as well as with Care and Repair or the Quantity Surveyor.